junkdog/beamterm/README.md

 | 14     | STRIKETHROUGH | `0x4000` | `0100_0000_0000_0000` | Strikethrough effect      |
 | 15     | RESERVED      | `0x8000` | `1000_0000_0000_0000` | Reserved for future use   |

-*When the EMOJI flag (bit 12) is set, BOLD and ITALIC flags are ignored as emoji only support Normal style.
+*When the EMOJI flag (bit 12) is set, bits 10-11 are **not** used for bold/italic styling (emoji render in a single style).
+Instead, these bits contribute to the layer offset calculation, expanding the addressable emoji range to 4096 glyph slots (128 layers × 32 glyphs/layer).

 **Note:** For layer coordinate calculation, only bits 0-12 are used (mask `0x1FFF`).
 The UNDERLINE and STRIKETHROUGH flags (bits 13-14) are purely rendering effects and don't affect texture atlas positioning.